Global Well-posedness and Long-time Behavior of the Two-dimensional General Ericksen--Leslie System in the Isotropic Case under a Magnetic Field: Introduction

 \section{Introduction}

 Liquid crystal is a soft matter between an isotropic fluid and an anisotropic crystalline solid\cite{Wang2021Acta}.
-The dynamic continuum theory for Liquid crystal flows was established by Leslie (1968)\cite{Leslie1968} and Ericksen (1961)\cite{Ericksen1961}.
-We study the hydrodynamic flow of a nematic liquid crystal under a magnetic field.
-The general Ericksen--Leslie system\cite{Lin2000ARMA,Lin2014CMP} reads as follows.
+Liquid crystal phase's types include the nematic phase, smectic phase and cholesteric phase.
+The dynamic continuum theory for liquid crystal flows was established by Ericksen and Leslie, thus leading to the Ericksen--Leslie system.
+Ericksen (1961)\cite{Ericksen1961} proposed a continuum theory applicable to various liquid crystal states, and Leslie (1968) \cite{Leslie1968} presented a theory specifically for nematic liquid crystals.
+The Ericksen--Leslie system describes the flow characteristics of nematic liquid crystal materials and emphasizes the effect of the orientation of liquid crystal molecules on the fluid velocity.